Archive for category Mars

 This response to the Syrian refugee problem marks a significant shift in sapiens attitude towards mass numbers of displaced people.
 But once the social response level has been reset, the 6 million displaced Afghans and Iraqis are next in the queue.
 And then hundreds of thousands of economic refugees will be filling the boats along the South East Asian coast.
 Impending death through warfare or through economic collapse, resulting in starvation/ dehydration/ lack of medicine, is only academic.
 The human tragedy is the same.
 The precedent has been set by the global response to the image of a Turkish policeman with a dead Syrian infant.
 The major difference between this displacement and historical sapiens displacement through the previous 70,000 years is that now they do not go into the wilderness; they head for the brightest lights.
 They see what the wealthy countries have and say they want a bit of that.

 But is that a species solution?
 Many of the twentieth century problems have largely been created by urbanisation and the condensing of too many people into too small an area.
 Urbanisation has also brought with it massive global population growth.
-So is adding 800,000 Syrians into Germany a solution that will benefit mankind as a species?
+So is adding millions of traumatised and impoverished refugees into existing overcrowded European cities a solution that will benefit mankind as a species?

-But you may say there are no great unknowns to explore any more.
+But you may say there are no great under-populated regions to explore any more.
 Or none that are accessible.
-Would Australia allow a new tribe from Syria to establish an independent state in the central Australian desert?
+Would Australia allow a displaced tribe from Syria to establish an independent Syrian state in the central Australian desert?
 Would the USA allow an indendent Afghan state to establish in the Alaskan wilderness?
 Hardly likely.
 Not even declaring such states as United Nations sanctuary states would work.
-So, meantime, they head to Germany and England and we throw another chair on the fire.
+So, meantime, they head to the bright lights and we throw another chair on the fire.

 But to you who think that we have come to end of the great Sapiens migrations into the uninhabited wilderness let me use the four letter word: Mars

-Its official, Obama announced it in February this year and NASA are all geared up for it.
+Its official, President Obama announced it and NASA are all geared up for it.
 In the next decade we will have men on Mars.
-By 2035, that’s only 20 years away, we will have humans living permanently on Mars.
+By 2035 we will have humans living permanently on Mars.
 Possibly up to 50,000 humans; that’s the population of Timaru.

 But isn’t Mars just a planet of red dust?
 The atmosphere cannot support human life?
 At the moment yes, but apparently not an insurmountable obstacle.
 At least according to some guy on national radio, and you cannot get better authentication than that, who explained that while Mars actually has a very thin atmosphere, its does have an abundance of frozen water and frozen carbon dioxide.
 It just needs warming up a bit and it will be very habitable for mankind.
 And if modern humans have developed any skill-set we can lay claim to, it is the ability to warm up a planet.
 He thought the warming up would be done with the aid of giant mirrors and that, eventually, Mars would have lakes, oceans and vegetation and could accommodate millions of humans.
 What is certain is that the powers that be are determined to achieve it as a start point to finding somewhere else to live in case the worst happens down here.